MohiuddinSumon/cv_analyzer/README.md

 - **Better Talent Identification**: Discover ideal candidates that might be overlooked in manual processes
 - **Scalable Recruitment**: Process hundreds of CVs quickly during high-volume hiring periods
 - **Data-Driven Decisions**: Base hiring decisions on comprehensive candidate analysis

+### For Job Seekers
+- **Profile Management**: Maintain your professional profile and resume in one place
+- **Job Match Analysis**: Get detailed analysis of your fit for specific job postings
+- **Automated Cover Letters**: Generate customized cover letters based on job descriptions
+- **Resume Enhancement**: Edit and improve your resume with an interactive interface
+- **Application History**: Track your job applications and analyses

 ## Requirements